glennblock/extensions/attachment.md

 }
 ```
 ## Sending attachments
 A client MAY send a request that contains attachments using the media type "multipart/form-data".
-The request contains the data for the write template as well as attachments.
+The request contains the data for the write template passed as form data via the `content-disposition header` as well as file uploads.

-### Attachment Body Parts
+### Mulipart requests
-* Items with `attachment` properties in the data element MAY have a corresponding body part in the multipart request.
+This extension compiles with with [RFC2388] and [draft-multi-part-form-data] (https://tools.ietf.org/html/draft-ietf-appsawg-multipart-form-data-05) for sending requests.
+You should refer to these documents for the guidelines.

-* For the part to be corresponding, it MUST match the name of a data element in the template.
-If a server receives a request with a part that does not match the data element, it MAY ignore the attachment.
+Note: At this time, multi-file attachements per template data object are not supported.

 ### Example
 Below you can can see the request contains three body parts.
 The first two contain textual information for full-name and email, while the third is an attachment containing the avatar.